nayefahmad/log/README.md

      - p13, 14, 15, and at 22:31, 28:49 in the video are nice visuals of RAG and graphRAG

   - **[A Gen AI-Powered Song Finder in Four Lines of Code](https://medium.com/neo4j/a-gen-ai-powered-song-finder-in-four-lines-of-code-11e13783efe1)**
+     - Basically using OpanAI embeddings and vector search function in in neo4j.
+The graph is mainly used for pulling simple related information from the result nodes.